bernikr/citybike-api/readme.md

 # Inofficial Citybike Vienna API

+**This project is deprecated as citybike vienna stopped operations**

 This projects provides an inofficial API to interact with the Citybike System in Vienna.

 Check out the docs at: <https://citybike-api.herokuapp.com/docs>